read here

 • - You can choose the shape of short pasta you prefer to make this recipe, the long macaroni too!

-• - Some people use to add other milk before baking the pasta but we prefer not to add it for the cooking time doubles.
+• - Some people use to add other milk before baking pasta but I prefer not to add it for cooking time doubles.

-• - We have just told you about some variations.
-For example you can substitute the egg yolk in the béchamel sauce with 50 (1 3/4 oz) of cheese such as fontina or asiago or cheddar ...
-Cut the cheese into little cubes and let it melts in the béchamel sauce on very low heat.
+• - Here are some variations!
+For example you can substitute egg yolk in the béchamel sauce with 50g (1 3/4 ounces) of cheese such as fontina or asiago or cheddar ...
+Cut cheese into little cubes and let it melt in the béchamel sauce on very low heat.

-• - If you have no time you can use ready béchamel sauce.
+• - If you have no time you can use ready-to-use béchamel sauce.

-What's the right wine for " Macaroni au gratin " ?
+What's the right wine for " Macaroni or penne au gratin "?